hdlugas/MZsearch/README.md

 --similarity_measure: Options are 'cosine', 'shannon', 'renyi', and 'tsallis'.

---spectrum_preprocessing_order: The LCMS spectrum preprocessing transformations and the order in which they are to be applied.
+--spectrum_preprocessing_order: The LC-MS spectrum preprocessing transformations and the order in which they are to be applied.
 Note that these transformations are applied prior to computing similarity scores.
 Format must be a string with 2-4 characters chosen from W, C, M, L representing weight-factor-transformation, cleaning (i.e. centroiding and noise removal), matching, and low-entropy transformation.
 For example, if \'WCM\' is passed, then each spectrum will undergo a weight factor transformation, then cleaning, and then matching.
-Note that if an argument is passed, then \'M\' must be contained in the argument, since matching is a required preprocessing step in spectral library matching of LCMS data.
-Default: FCNMWL for LCMS and FNLW for GCMS .
+Note that if an argument is passed, then \'M\' must be contained in the argument, since matching is a required preprocessing step in spectral library matching of LC-MS data.
+Default: FCNMWL for LC-MS and FNLW for GC-MS .

 --mz_min: Remove all peaks with mass/charge less than mz_min in each spectrum.
 Default = 0.